 Hello!
 I was born and raised in Rio de Janeiro, Brazil.
 I received my BS in Veterinary Medicine, MS and PhD in Animal Science at Sao Paulo State University and at Lethbridge Research Center- Agriculture and Agri-Food Canada.
 In 2010, I returned to my country and worked as a Research Coordinator and Liaison Officer at the Agriculture and Livestock Research Center, a subsidiary of the Department of Agriculture of Rio de Janeiro State, where I had the opportunity to co-head World Bank Sustainable projects focused on assisting family farmers transition from traditional to organic agriculture through sustainable practices.
 I lead the Rio de Janeiro contingent for the National Campaign Brazil’s “Organic and Sustainable” initiative launched by the Ministry of Social Development and Fight for Hunger.
 I worked as a member of the non -profit organization Eco-Chefs and Slow Food Movement.
 These experiences I acquired in various National and Regional Agricultural Sustainable Programs including working with the Federal policies, bureaucracies and lobbyists inspired me to continue to pursue the fight for Global Sustainability upon my return to the US.
 Today I am studying at USF’s Patel College of Global Sustainability with my dual concentration in Food Sustainability and Security with the additional studies in Business.
 Currently, I am a member of The Sustainable Food Research Initiatives at USF, Tampa Bay Network to End Hunger and Slow Food USA.
 I am joining Temple Terrace Farm2School because I love the mission and vision of helping kids experience hands on lessons in the garden and learn about healthy living.

+Hi all!
+My name is Yara and I am a Junior majoring in anthropology and minoring in environmental science and policy at the University of South Florida.
+I plan to attend law school after graduation and to pursue a career in animal rights law.
 I learned about Temple Terrace Farm 2 School when I attended an open house for the Patel College of Global Sustainability.
-I am currently in a course which focuses on environmental rhetoric in the Anthropocene, which has afforded me the ability to better communicate environmental issues and write policies across social, political and cultural boundaries.
-I am interested in climate change, social & environmental justice, animal agriculture & sustainability, and plant-based eating.
-I think that one of the best ways to move away from animal agriculture, mitigate climate change, secure justice for all communities, and ensure a sustainable future for humans is to engage future generations in garden work, providing them with the resources and education to live healthier and happier lifestyles not only for animals and the planet, but for themselves.
-Volunteer work is important to me, and I currently volunteer with two organizations, one at USF Patel Elementary as a mentor to a student and the other as a Social Justice Peer Educator where I work to put on events for USF students surrounding themes of social justice.
+I am interested in anthropogenic climate change, social & environmental justice, animal agriculture & sustainability, and plant-based eating.
+I think that one of the best ways to move away from animal agriculture, mitigate climate change, secure justice for all communities, and ensure a sustainable future for humans is to engage future generations in garden work.
+I believe this provides kids with the resources and education to live healthier and happier lifestyles not only for animals and the planet, but for themselves.
+Through teaching children how to cook healthy and easy meals from a young age, I hope that they will be able to make healthier choices about food for the rest of their lives, and feel good about what they eat and make every day.
 I look forward to volunteering with TTF2S, especially because it ties together my interests that I mentioned before.

 I'm Molly Dixon from St. Louis, MO.
 I'm currently in the process of completing my masters at USF studying Sustainable Business with certificates in Sustainable Energy and LEED.
-I received my undergrad in Education and Environmental Science at a liberal arts college in Illinois.
-Before moving to Tampa I taught English in South Korea and was the director of the Green Team while teaching STEM classes at Community Boating in Boston MA.
-I aspire to become a sustainability coordinator to help companies align their mission and values with environmentally sustainable practices.
 I'm excited to work with Farm 2 School to practice establishing sustainable initiatives within schools.